State of The Economy - May 2018

-Expect the Federal Reserve to raise the target federal funds rate a minimum of two more times in 2018, particularly if the unemployment rate drops further.
-Added income and a higher demand for workers must eventually fuel inflation.
+to raise the federal funds rate four times.
 The current expansion is one of the longest.
 It will eventually end.
 When it does, the Federal Reserve will want to have room to lower rates.
-At the current target federal funds rate of 1.50% there is little room to lower rates if expansionary monetary policy
+At the current target federal funds rate of 1.75% there is little room to lower rates when expansionary monetary policy

 Real Gross Domestic Product (RGDP)

-) As mentioned in the above summary, the US economy grew at an annual rate of 2.3 percent during the first quarter of 2018.
-Growth slowed from a pace of 2.9% in the fourth quarter of 2017.
+) This follows an increase of 2.9 percent in the last quarter of 2017.
 Why?
 The main reason is consumers slowed their pace of spending.
 Consumer spending comprises approximately 2/3rds of the economy.
-Personal consumption expenditures
+Personal consumption expenditures (PCE)

 Personal Income and Outlays